EcmaXp/PyCraft/README.md

 ==================================

 Python Code to Lua.
 For ComputerCraft
+Currently it is nor work, but i will fix before 2013-11-17 (my birthday!)

 ## Goal
 * We don't need and mod but need one lua api and this program.